 One of my greatest talents is my ability to get lost in the desert.
-My GPS for desert travel is the kind that points in the direction you are heading rather than showing you a map of where you are and where you are headed.
+My GPS for traveling points in the direction you are heading rather than showing you a map of where you are.

 This has led me, more than once, into dry river beds and thorn-bush forests.
-I have gotten all turned around from following a cow trail, with very few options but turning around and starting back where I left the main road.
+I have gotten all turned around from following a cow trail, with very few options but to turn around and start back where I left the main road.

 And each time I did, I prayed that God would provide the money for me to buy a camel.